m4ttsch/omscs-notes-notes/information-security/web-security.md

 The user logs in to bank.com and keeps the session alive, which means that the browser has a cookie to bank.com.
 Meanwhile, the attacker phishes the user and directs them to the malicious site attacker.com.

 When the user visits attacker.com, their browser downloads and executes the malicious page.
-The scripts on this page direct the browser to make a request to bank.com on the user’s behalf.
+The scripts on this page direct the browser to make a request to bank.com on the user's behalf.

 Since the user is still logged in to bank.com, their browser also sends the bank.com cookie along with the forged request.
 As a result, bank.com believes that the request originated from the user and therefore executes the request.

 ## XSRF vs XSS
 In cross-site scripting, an attacker injects a script into a badly-implemented website that does not validate user input.
 As a result, when a user visits this website, their browser downloads and executes the malicious script.

 In cross-site request forgery, an attacker forges user requests to a website.
-As a result, the website executes the attacker’s malicious actions as if they were initiated and authorized by the user.
+As a result, the website executes the attacker's malicious actions as if they were initiated and authorized by the user.

 Both XSS and XSRF are the results of security weaknesses in websites, in particular, the lack of authenticating and validating user input.